-An assembly of poets, artists, performers, architects and others, along with various local arts organizations, which can respond rapidly and globally to arts and arts-community emergencies from large-scale natural or human-caused disasters, forced refugee migrations and such, to the persecution or imprisonment of individual artists.
-Second-Responders to the arts mission would be put artists from around the world on the scene and behind the scenes, working with databases, rescue websites, support equipment, funding support and in other ways to lend aid to restore the arts, artists and their essential work in communities which have suffered catastrophes or had their arts disrupted by untoward events.
+An association of poets, artists, performers, architects and others, along with various local arts organizations, which can respond rapidly and globally to arts and arts-community emergencies anywhere in the world; from large-scale natural or human-caused disasters to the persecution or imprisonment of individual artists.
+Second-Responders for the Arts mission is to put artists from around the world on the scene and behind scenes of a disaster; working with databases, operating rescue websites, providing support equipment, funding the needs of stricken arts communities, lending aid to restore the arts and support the artists in communities which have suffered catastrophes or had their arts infrastructure disrupted by untoward events.

 Why are Second-Responders to the Arts so important?

-Yet, rarely does the rapid rescue and re-assembly of a stricken community's arts and artists figure high
+Yet, rarely does the rapid rescue and re-assembly of a community's arts and artists figure high

 on the list of first or second response priorities.
-In natural or human-caused disasters, artists are not generally distinguished from others, and the restoration of their services are not considered "essential".
-'First-Responder' principally refers to those who save lives, often heroically, and confront the physical aftermath of a catasrophe.
-The psychic and cultural aftermath of these events, for which the arts may serve as a principal means to health and recovery, are not very high on the radar of response, when they are considered at all.
+In natural or human-caused disasters, artists are not generally distinguished from others, and the restoration of their services are not considered essential.
+The psychic and cultural aftermath of such events, for which the arts may serve as a principal means to more rapid health and recovery, are not very high on the radar of response teams that are busy saving lives and providing essential goods and services.
 Often, when artists are unable to regroup and find their voice, the voice of the community itself gets lost in the turmoil.
 One of the mainstays of a healthy arts community has always been to encourage, develop and amplify the voices in the communities they serve.

-When the event is of a more individual nature and poets, writers or other artists subjected to prison and mistreatment for the practice of their art, many worthy advocacy groups from Amnesty International to The Poetry Foundation may tirelessly engage to free these people.
-Yet the 'arts emergency' feature of the matter may be overlooked, and little done within the local community to insure the "missing voice" remains heard, world-wide as well as locally.
-Not only can artist Second-Responders help to press for the early release and just treatment for the victims of persecution, but can aid local artists in remaining hopeful and actively engaged on behalf of their victimized members, and give world-voice to them and their comrades.
+When the event is of a more individual nature, when poets, writers or other artists subjected to prison or mistreatment for the practice of their art, many worthy advocacy groups from Amnesty International to The Poetry Foundation may step in to try and free the victims of such assaults.
+Yet the 'arts emergency' feature of the matter may be overlooked, and little gets done within the local arts community to insure the "missing voice" remains heard, world-wide and locally.
+Not only can Arts Second-Responders help to press for the early release and just treatment for the victims of persecution, but it can also support local artists to remain hopeful and actively engaged on behalf of their members, giving voice to themselves and their comrades.